AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/valueSelects.rst

 Checkbox value select
 ^^^^^^^^^^^^^^^^^^^^^

 To create a checkbox type variable, we first need to **create a value select of type checkbox**.
-A value select with one option is configurable as a checkbox. *[Future update: In future, value selects with either one option or two options will be configurable as checkbox.]*
+A value select with one or two options is configurable as a checkbox.

 1. Create the value select checkbox by clicking "Add first value select".